geoapi-pt/main/readme.md

 # GEO API PT

 [RESTful API](https://restfulapi.net/) which provides information on official divisional administrative regions of Portugal (based on "Carta Administrativa Oficial de Portugal, 2020", from [here](https://www.dgterritorio.gov.pt/dados-abertos)).
 It includes information on mainland Portugal, Azores and Madeira.
 It also provides information on Postal Codes and Census.
+For more information see the [resource](https://github.com/jfoclpf/geoapi.pt/tree/main/res) and [routines](https://github.com/jfoclpf/geoapi.pt/tree/main/routines) documentations.

 You can use freely the public API at `https://geoapi.pt`.
 The limit per IP is 900 requests per 15 minutes (average of 1/sec).

 It uses NodeJS ([much faster](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/python.html) than Python) to create a HTTP server allowing several GET requests.
-It also pre-processes all the raw data for fast real-time delivery.
+It pre-processes all the raw data for fast real-time delivery.

 ## Routes